-(f) reinstate customers' access to some or all of their residual frozen funds.
 For the purposes of this condition of registration, "de minimis", "partial freeze", "customer liability account", and "frozen and unfrozen funds" have the same meaning as in the Reserve Bank of New Zealand document "Open Bank Resolution (OBR) Pre-positioning Requirements Policy" (BS17) dated June 2022.

-- 16. That the bank has an Implementation Plan that - - (a) is up-to-date; and - "Open Bank Resolution Pre-positioning Requirements Policy" (BS17) dated June 2022.
+- 16. That the bank has an Implementation Plan that- - (a) is up-to-date; and - (b) demonstrates that the bank's prepositioning for Open Bank Resolution meets the requirements set out in the Reserve Bank document: "Open Bank Resolution Pre-positioning Requirements Policy" (BS17) dated June 2022.